Amit Shah: Article 370

 Shah took oath as Cabinet Minister on 30 May 2019 and took office as Minister of Home Affairs on 1 June 2019.
 On 5 August 2019, Shah moved a resolution to scrap Article 370 in the Rajya Sabha and divide the state of Jammu and Kashmir into two, with Jammu and Kashmir serving as one of the union territories, and Ladakh serving as a separate union territory.

 In September 2019, Shah talked about how India needs one unifying language; he said the Hindi language should be spoken to unite the country and represent India in the world.
-In a tweet, he also appealed the Indians to increase the use of the Hindi language.
+In a tweet, he also appealed to the Indian people to increase the use of the Hindi language.

+On 27 March 2024, Amit Shah stated that the central government would contemplate the possibility of repealing the Armed Forces (Special Powers) Act in Jammu and Kashmir.

 NRC and CAA

 On 19 November 2019, Shah declared in the Rajya Sabha of the Indian parliament that the National Register of Citizens (NRC) would be implemented throughout the country.

 In December 2019, he introduced the Citizenship (Amendment) Act, 2019, which grants Indian citizenship to religiously persecuted minority communities who migrated to the country before 2015 from the Muslim-majority countries of Pakistan, Bangladesh and Afghanistan.
 In Northeast India, the act raised concerns about the impact of immigration on local culture and politics, which caused people to protest against the Act.
-Elsewhere, the opposition parties criticised the Act's exclusion of Muslims as detrimental to India's pluralism.
+Elsewhere, the opposition parties criticized the Act's exclusion of Muslims as detrimental to India's pluralism.
 Shah insisted the bill was not anti-Muslim, because it did not change their existing path to citizenship.

 Criminal Procedure (Identification) Bill 2022

 The bill aims to replace the Identification of Prisoners Act 1920.
 In the 1980s, the Law Commission of India, in its 87th report, had recommended significant changes to the existing law.
 The new bill will allow the police and prison authorities to collect, store and analyse physical and biological samples, including retina and iris scans, of convicts and persons arrested on various charges.
-While moving the bill in the lok sabh, Shah said “The Criminal Procedure (Identification) Bill, 2022, will not only fill those obsolete gap, but it will also widen the scope of evidence for conviction.”
+While moving the bill in the Lok Sabha, Shah said "The Criminal Procedure (Identification) Bill, 2022, will not only fill those obsolete gap, but it will also widen the scope of evidence for conviction."